Do you long to heal your sacred relationship with the earth?

 Sacred Earth is a three month course, consisting of three ways to connect:

-The next course will begin on 14 February 2017.
+The next course will be offered from February to May, 2020.

 Each session will include teaching, experiential elements, and the opportunity to share or ask questions.